NagyD/SDLPoP/doc/Readme.txt

 Q: What command-line options are there?
 A:
 * megahit -- Enable cheats.
-* a number from 1 to 14 -- Start the given level.
+* a number from 1 to 14 -- Start the given level. (if cheats are enabled)
 * draw -- Draw directly to the screen, skipping the offscreen buffer.
 * full -- Run in full screen mode.
 * demo -- Run in demo mode: only the first two levels will be playable, and quotes from magazine reviews will be displayed.